Our Approach to Special Educational Needs and Disabilities (SEND)

 - Behaviour for Learning Centre: personalised programmes to support social and emotional development

-In addition to the support provided above, pupils at the SEN Support stage may have access to some of the following, according to their individually identified needs:
+In addition to the support provided above, pupils at the SEND Support stage may have access to some of the following, according to their individually identified needs:

 - Pupil Profile: a document in which student and staff collaborate to agree targets and learning strategies.